-- Factories should create a list of the materials (other than clean water) that have the potential to come into contact with storm water and pollute it.
-These may include raw materials, fuels, solvents, detergents, finished products, fertilizers, pesticides, he - solvents, detergents, finished products, fertilizers, pesticides, herbicides, and waste materials.
-Materials should be included in this list if they are used, stored, or transported in areas where they could contact rain as it falls or storm water on the ground. - Factories should regularly inspect equipment, grounds and areas outside the factory to identify any conditions or practices that might pollute storm water and to assess if best management practices are effective in preventing pollution.
+Factories should create a list of the materials (other than clean water) that have the potential to come into contact with storm water and pollute it.
+These may include raw materials, fuels, solvents, detergents, finished products, fertilizers, pesticides, herbicides, and waste materials.
+Materials should be included in this list if they are used, stored, or transported in areas where they could contact rain as it falls or storm water on the ground.

+Factories should regularly inspect equipment, grounds and areas outside the factory to identify any conditions or practices that might pollute storm water and to assess if best management practices are effective in preventing pollution.
 Written records should be kept of these inspections.